 By adopting a growth mindset, you’ll place a greater emphasis on becoming better and learning from mistakes, rather than being overcome by stress as you feel you’ll likely fail.
-For more tips, check out our blog about Challenging Unhelpful Beliefs.2.
-Exercise
+For more tips, check out our blog about Challenging Unhelpful Beliefs.

 Exercise is an effective way of reducing stress levels.
 Physical activity produces endorphins – neurotransmitters that relieve pain and stress in the body.
 Research shows that exercise can counteract the negative effects of stress such as concentration and fatigue.

 Aim to exercise between 30 minutes to 1h a couple of times a week.
 Not only will it benefit your overall physical health, but your mental health as well.
-And you don’t need to run a 5K - even a walk is enough to make a difference.3.
-Stop procrastinating
+And you don’t need to run a 5K - even a walk is enough to make a difference.